digital-asset/docs.daml.com/docs/2.10.0/docs/daml/intro/9_Dependencies.rst

 You'll notice two things.
 Firstly, a lot of the dependencies have lost their names, they are now only identifiable by hash.
 We could of course also create a second project ``intro7-1.0.0`` with completely different contents so even when name and version are available, package hash is the only safe identifier.

-That's why over the Ledger API, all types, like templates and records are identified by the triple ``(entity name, module name, package hash)`` which refers to the version of the package that was used to create them.
+That is why over the Ledger API, all types, like templates and records are identified by the triple ``(entity name, module name, package hash)`` which refers to the version of the package that was used to create them.
 Your client application should know the package hashes it wants to interact with.
 To aid that, ``inspect-dar`` also provides a machine-readable format for the information it emits: ``daml damlc inspect-dar --json assets_ledger.dar``.
 The ``main_package_id`` field in the resulting JSON payload is the package hash of our project.

-Starting with 2.10, client application can interact with packages via their package name, a humand readable name defined in the `daml.yaml`.
+Starting with 2.10, client applications can interact with packages via their package name, a human-readable name defined in the `daml.yaml`.
-The participant guarantees that all packages referring to the same package-name are backward and forward compatible, such that an application does not have to be upgraded if the package is upgraded.
+The participant guarantees that all packages referring to the same package name are backward- and forward-compatible, such that an application does not have to be upgraded every time if the package is upgraded.
 This functionality is only available when :ref:`smart contract upgrading (SCU) <smart-contract-upgrades>` is enabled.

-After inspecting the downloaded data, you'll notice that all the ``*.daml``, ``*.hi`` and ``*.hie`` files are gone.
-This leads us to data dependencies.
+In the downloaded data, observe that all the ``*.daml``, ``*.hi`` and ``*.hie`` files are gone.
+This brings us to data dependencies.

 Dependencies and Data Dependencies
 ----------------------------------